NeuroTechX/ntx_slack_archive/introductions.md

  >Hey Thomas, Dano, the primary developer on EEG 101, here.
 I am so glad you were inspired by the app!
 Would love to hear more about your idea.

+7/24/2017 7:44 PM

+ **dano** :

+ >As you've noticed, EEG 101 is totally open source.
+That means you can use it for whatever you want, including build your own paid neurotech app.